dgalluzzo26/source2target/docs/architecture/V2_MULTI_FIELD_VECTOR_SEARCH.md

 Task: These source fields will be combined to map to a single target field.

-Historical Patterns:
+User Feedback History (IMPORTANT - learn from this):

+PREVIOUSLY ACCEPTED mappings (these are GOOD matches):
+  ✓ FIRST_NAME → TGT_MEMBER.full_name - User reason: Perfect match for name concatenation

+PREVIOUSLY REJECTED mappings (AVOID these - users said they are wrong):
+  ✗ FIRST_NAME → TGT_MEMBER.member_id - User reason: IDs should not contain names

+Other Historical Mappings (manual mappings without explicit feedback):
-- Previously mapped to: TGT_MEMBER.full_name (Concat: SPACE)
+- Previously mapped to: TGT_MEMBER.member_name (Concat: SPACE)

 Vector Search Results:
 1. TGT_MEMBER.full_name (Score: 0.0452)
 2. TGT_MEMBER.member_name (Score: 0.0321)
 3. TGT_PERSON.complete_name (Score: 0.0287)

+IMPORTANT:
+- If a mapping was PREVIOUSLY ACCEPTED, this is strong evidence it's a good match
+- If a mapping was PREVIOUSLY REJECTED, avoid recommending it
+- User feedback should heavily influence your reasoning

 For each, provide:
 1. Match Quality: "Excellent", "Strong", "Good", or "Weak"
-2. Reasoning: Why this is a good or poor match
+2. Reasoning: Why this is a good or poor match.
+Reference user feedback if applicable.
 ```

 **LLM Response:**